rogerpadilla/nukak-website/docs/querying-repository.md

 ## Repository

-A `repository` allows to run queries for a _specific_ `entity`, they can be used instead of [queriers](/docs/querying-querier) for this purpose.
+A `repository` allows running queries for a _specific_ `entity`, they can be used instead of [queriers](/docs/querying-querier) for this purpose.
 That way, it is unnecessary to provide the `entity` parameter, and only the `query` parameter is required.
 Every `repository` is also associated with a single [querier](/docs/querying-querier) instance (from where it was obtained).

 With a `repository` you can:
 - Manipulate the data related to the linked `entity`.